YuukanOO/uniformcss.com/get-started/introduction/installation.md

 <h4><span class="w-24 h-24 mr-8 inline-flex align-items-center justify-content-center font-sm font-600 leading-0 bg-silver-200 leading-1 text-black radius-round">3</span> Configure Uniform (optional)</h4>

 You can customize Uniform directly in your sass stylesheet.
-For more information on what can be customized, visit the page on <a class="hover:underline" href="/get-started/configuration/">configuration</a>.
+For more information on what can be customized, visit the page on <a class="hover.underline" href="/get-started/configuration/">configuration</a>.

 ```scss
 // styles.scss